-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, LLC ("CCHC"), Charter Holdings, CIH, CCH I, and CCH II) for payment of principal on parent company notes, are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes, Charter Operating notes, and under the CCO Holdings credit facilities, unless there is no default under the applicable indenture and credit facilities, and unless each applicable subsidiary's leverage ratio test is met at the time of such distribution.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, and Charter Holdings) for payment of principal on parent company notes, are restricted under the indentures governing the CCH I Holdings, LLC ("CIH") notes, CCH I notes, CCH II, LLC ("CCH II") notes, CCO Holdings notes, Charter Operating notes, and under the CCO Holdings credit facilities, unless there is no default under the applicable indenture and credit facilities, and unless each applicable subsidiary's leverage ratio test is met at the time of such distribution.
 For the quarter ended September 30, 2007, there was no default under any of these indentures or credit facilities.
-However, certain of Charter's subsidiaries did not meet their applicable leverage ratio tests based on September 30, 2007 financial results.
-As a result, distributions from certain of Charter's subsidiaries to their parent companies will continue to be restricted unless those tests are met.
+However, certain of the Company's subsidiaries did not meet their applicable leverage ratio tests based on September 30, 2007 financial results.
+As a result, distributions from certain of the Company's subsidiaries to their parent companies will continue to be restricted unless those tests are met.
 Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in its credit facilities.